-(v) In Prince George’s County, the replacement reserves delivered under subparagraph (iv)2 of this paragraph shall be equal to at least the reserve funding amount recommended in the reserve study completed under § 11–109.4 of this title as of the date of the meeting.
+(v) The replacement reserves delivered under subparagraph (iv)2 of this paragraph for a residential condominium shall be equal to at least the reserve funding amount recommended in the reserve study completed under § 11–109.4 of this title as of the date of the meeting.

 (vi) 1.
 This subparagraph does not apply to a contract entered into before October 1, 2009.

 2. A. In this subparagraph, “contract” means an agreement with a company or individual to handle financial matters, maintenance, or services for the condominium.